conchyliculture/webwatchr/README.md

 ## I need to do more complex stuff!

-If you need to do weird things like authentication, session handling, form posting and whatnots, and still don't want some useless bullshit bloated Gem, you can use [https://github.com/jjyg/libhttpclient/](https://github.com/jjyg/libhttpclient/)
+If you need to do weird things like authentication, session handling, form posting and whatnots, I've been playing around with [Mechanize](https://github.com/sparklemotion/mechanize) and [Curb](https://github.com/taf2/curb) which are kind of nice, and also have proper Debian packages.

 ## I need to do more even more complex stuff!

 If you need javascript... well... lol.
+I'll probably have to use Selenium one day but the later the better.

 ## Force a site check, ignoring the 'wait' parameter